Tool Studio¶

 read |

-true | false | L3 — tool can readText / list / stat / find within the base path. |
+true | false | L3 - tool can readText / list / stat / find anywhere under a readable root. |

 read+write |